BareBeaverBat/CSE5525_Structured_Data_Extraction/README.md

 agenda
 - fix some dataset issues
-  - add `"additionalProperties": false` to every object-type part of every one of the schemas!
   - remove "experience_years" from the schema, json objects, and text passages of "4_job_recruiting__resume_or_cv" case because the correct value would change every year
     - or at least there would be ambiguity about whether to infer the real number of years of experience from the earliest start date in the text passage and what the model 'thought' the current/'Present' year was
     - For example, some of the objects that initially failed auto-validation did so because the text passage generation didn't explicitly state the number of years of experience, but the model doing the extraction/reconstruction said "well, I know when their first position started, I 'know' the present time is at least _, and I can see an unbroken chain of employment from that start point to 'Present', so I can calculate total years of experience"